-- If you choose a PEY internship opportunity in another country, it will give you global experience – adding considerable value to your resume.
+- If you choose a PEY Co-op opportunity in another country, it will give you global experience — adding considerable value to your resume.

 - It gives you confidence that you can apply your knowledge, skills and experience in the real world.

-Many students choose do to their PEY internships after their third year of study.
-In this scenario, after your internship is complete, you would come back to school to finish your fourth year at U of T Engineering.
-The Engineering Career Centre works closely with students before and during the internship.
-The Centre’s staff begin working with students well before their internship begins, guiding students in identifying companies that are the right fit and creating strong applications and resumes that employers will notice.
-During your PEY placement, the Engineering Career Centre offers professional support to both employers and students on issues relating to students’ performance.
+Many students choose do to their PEY Co-op after their third year of study.
+In this scenario, after your work is complete, you would come back to school to finish your fourth year at U of T Engineering.
+The Engineering Career Centre works closely with students before and during the co-op term.
+The Centre’s staff begin working with students well before their job begins, guiding students in identifying companies that are the right fit and creating strong applications and resumes that employers will notice.
+During PEY Co-op, the Engineering Career Centre offers professional support to both employers and students on issues relating to students’ performance.

-While more than half of our students choose to go on PEY, many opt to explore their career options in other ways.
-Engineering Summer Internship Program (eSIP) eSIP is a four-month summer internship opportunity designed to give students a taste of working in a company or organization.
-Students can participate in both an eSIP placement and a PEY placement if they wish.
-Like students on PEY internship, eSIP students also earn as they work.
-For further information on the program details and requirements, please visit the eSIP website.
+While more than half of our students choose to go on PEY Co-op, many opt to explore their career options in other ways.
+There is also a four-month summer opportunity designed to give students a taste of working in a company or organization offered through the PEY Co-op Program.
+Students can participate in both a shorter four-month placement between second and third year, then a PEY Co-op work experience term if they wish.
+For further information on the program details and requirements, please visit the Engineering Career Centre website.